top of page

 Comparison Culture Is Everywhere

-Social media fills up with curated moments, matching outfits, elaborate meals, and perfectly decorated homes.
-If you live with RSD, comparison can turn into a fast spiral.
+Social media is flooded with curated moments, matching outfits, elaborate meals, and perfectly decorated homes.
+If you live with RSD, comparison can quickly spiral out of control.

-RSD turns minor differences into personal failure.
-The emotional weight of comparison grows quickly during the holidays because the expectations are so visible.
+RSD turns minor differences into feelings of personal failure.
+The emotional weight of comparison grows quickly during the holidays because expectations are so visible.

 You Want to Make People Happy, and That Pressure Is Exhausting